Ingridsaeters/Ciliate-niche-evolution/02_trait_extraction/README.md

 Extract values for the specific depth the samples have been collected.

-Download the WOA data from: https://www.ncei.noaa.gov/access/world-ocean-atlas-2018/, and extracted using the R script WOA.R.
+Download the WOA data from: https://www.ncei.noaa.gov/access/world-ocean-atlas-2018/, and extract the variables using the R script WOA.R.

 ### Global Marine Environment Dataset (GMED)